rapidsai/cusignal/README.md

 `pytest -v` for verbose mode with `pytest -v -k <function name>` for more select testing

-## Install cuSignal - Windows (Thanks, Evan Mayer!)
+## Install cuSignal - Windows

-1. Download and install Anaconda for Windows
+1. Download and install Anaconda for Windows.
 In an Anaconda Prompt, navigate to your checkout of cuSignal.

 2. Create cuSignal conda environment